What is an Outsourced Chief Investment Officer?

 In today's volatile environment, traditional solutions for managing and governing asset pools and investment strategies no longer meet the needs of many investors.
 Clients need experienced partners with broad expertise to mitigate risks and effectively execute investment decisions.
 Key benefits of an OCIO include:

 Enhanced GovernanceOur delegated investment solutions allow fiduciaries to focus on strategic issues with the biggest impact on outcomes, including:

 Time SavingsPartnering with our team allows asset sponsors to focus more of their energy on their organizations by spending less time managing their investments.

-Lower CostsAggregating global delegated assets increases the collective buying power for investment and delivers potential costs savings to all delegated/OCIO clients.
+Lower CostsAggregating global delegated assets increases the collective buying power for investment and delivers potential cost savings to all delegated/OCIO clients.

 Unbiased Advice and ImplementationOur open architecture and transparent fee model allow us to implement solutions we believe are in the best interest of our clients.
 We also leverage the expertise of investment managers who are buy-rated by Aon, and we ensure independence throughout our process.

 Faster ExecutionOur ability to use discretion allows us to act quickly on asset allocation or investment manager changes.
 Clients don't need to worry about missing out on opportunistic investments or decision-making delays impacting investment performance.

 Seek Better OutcomesDelegated investment solutions provide easier access to asset classes (including alternatives) and preferred investment strategies, potentially improving risk-adjusted returns through increased diversification and custom risk management strategies.1

 1 Diversification does not ensure a profit nor does it protect against loss of principal.
 Diversification among investment options and asset classes may help to reduce overall volatility.